Even if you’ve just started your website, you’ve likely heard of Google Analytics, but what exactly is Google Analytics?

 The Reports snapshot gives you an overall view of different reports.
 These reports are displayed on “cards” and can be clicked on for a more in-depth look at that data.

-Realtime reports are just like it is in Universal Analytics, where you can see users interacting with your site in real-time.
+Realtime reports are where you can see users interacting with your site in real-time.
 This report shows the activity of users within a 30-minute window and also has “cards” that can be clicked on for further data.

 In the Acquisition report we will find three sub-reports: